Graylog2/documentation/pages/upgrade.rst

 Upgrading Elasticsearch
 =======================

 When you update the Elasticsearch Cluster from 2.x to 5.x be sure to read `the upgrade guide <https://www.elastic.co/guide/en/elasticsearch/reference/5.6/setup-upgrade.html>`_ provided by elastic.
 The Graylog :ref:`Elasticsearch configuration documentation <configuring_es>` contains information about the compatible Elasticsearch version.
+After the upgrade you must :ref:`rotate the indices once manually <rotate_es_indices>`.